anirudhkaushal/quotes_updater/README.md

 # Latest quote

-Quote: If we could learn to like ourselves, even a little, maybe our cruelties and angers might melt away.
+Quote: Love is the attempt to form a friendship inspired by beauty.

-By: John Steinbeck
+By: Cicero